(Above image is of Carloway Broch on Isle of Lewis, Outer Hebrides.)

-This evening, I am posting information on Scottish brochs information on which is summarized below.
+Summary information on Scottish brochs is provided below.

 - Comprise tall, round towers which are not dissimilar to modern-day lighthouses.